scala/docs.scala-lang/_getting-started/index.md

 ## Create a Hello-world project with sbt
+To create a project, you can either use a command-line tool or an IDE.
+If you are familiar with command-lines, we recommend to use the first approach.

 ### Using command-line
 sbt is a build tool for Scala. sbt compiles, runs, and tests your projects among other related tasks.